AzizjonKasimov/for_GitHub_actiions/README.md

 # for_GitHub_actiions
-Tis repository is only for learning GitHub Actions
+Tis repository is just to test GitHub Actions